Scaseco/facete3/README.md

 * [The core API](facete3-core-parent)
 * [A terminal application](facete3-core-parent) (currently part of core, may be moved to a separate module)
-* A faceted search benchmark generator.
+* [A faceted search benchmark generator](facete3-fsbg-parent).
 Benchmark results are published in [this repository](https://github.com/hobbit-project/facete3-fsbg-results)!

+## Teasers
+Here a teaser of the terminal application on [Scholarly Data](http://www.scholarlydata.org/)'s [SPARQL endpoint](http://www.scholarlydata.org/sparql/):

 ![Screenshot](doc/2019-09-25-Facete3-TerminalApp.png)

-Here a teaser for what the Facete3 core API looks like - based on RxJava2:
+And here a teaser for what the Facete3 core API looks like - based on [RxJava2](https://github.com/ReactiveX/RxJava):

 ```java
 class TestFacetedQuery {